Complacency Is Bad Design

 As our design careers get longer, how do we stay creative?

 Recently, while leading a tour of American Institute of Graphic Arts (AIGA) members and students, I was asked how, as an ‘old’ designer, I keep up with what's happening in the design world.
 (I’m paraphrasing a little here.)
-A related question I receive is, as a designer who has worked most widely with cultural institutions and in higher education, how do I stay creative?
+A related question is, as a designer who has worked most widely with cultural institutions and in higher education, how do I stay creative?
 Both of these questions hint at the idea of staying relevant while our work patterns normalize.
 The questions also imply that longevity as a professional designer erodes our creativity.

 It's as if we are born with a finite amount of good ideas, which run out as we age.

 I think the idea of finite creativity is false, but if anything can bring that on, it’s complacency.
 Life and careers have a tendency to get more complicated as time passes, which means we all have to focus on the things that better our creative lives, expose us to new ideas, and keep our minds nimble.
 The other option, of course, is to coast.
 Falling back on safe patterns that may help meet deadlines with fewer struggles will likely come at the expense of enthusiasm in what we’re designing, which erodes creativity.
 In John Gardner’s iconic work, “Self-Renewal,” he addresses complacency head-on.
 “As the years go by, we view our familiar surroundings with less and less freshness of perception.
 We no longer look with a wakeful, perceiving eye at the faces of people we see every day, nor at any other features of our everyday world.”
 Gardner warns against “the dry rot produced by apathy, by rigidity and by moral emptiness,” which often comes with attaining a certain level of complacency, immediately impacting our craft.
 In other words, if we’re bored of our work, others will be too.